GBE Computer Ratings

 The GBE Ratings are not posted until the games of the first weekend in October because of large fluctuations and anomalies in the ratings that appear after only a few games have been played.
 By the first weekend in October, the ratings are still very fluid, but enough data have been collected to be able to properly compare the teams.

-Additionally, by this point in the season, it is rare (but still possible) for a team to have no rating.
+Additionally, by this point in the season, it is possible (though rare) for a team to have no rating.
 To have no rating, a team must have a) played no games, b) opponents who have won no games, or c) opponents who have played only against opponents who have won no games.
 Each of these scenarios results in division by zero somewhere in the formula.

 Feel free to reproduce or link to these ratings all you wish.
 All that I ask is that proper credit be given to this website when doing so.